pkimber/old-docs-migrated-to-gitlab/source/monitor.rst

 .. highlight:: bash

-You can use our own Graphite monitoring solution, or use https://opbeat.com/
+You can use https://opbeat.com/ (or you could use our own Graphite monitoring solution - which doesn't really work properly yet)!

 Opbeat
 ======